jaywink/diaspora-juju/README.md

 Default: diaspora/diaspora

-Set this to a custom diaspora* repository you would like to use.
+Repository to use.
+Does not normally need to be changed.

 ### branch

 Default: master

+Branch to use.
+Does not normally need to be changed.

 ### podname

 Default: diaspora*

-Set a name for your pod.
+A name for the pod.
+The most difficult setting.
+Can be changed later.

 ### ssl_key

-Optional.
-Set your SSL key here as a base64 encoded string.
+SSL private key for pod domain.
+See readme how to best use this configuration value.
+Must be unencrypted.

 ### ssl_cert

-Optional.
-Set your SSL cert here as a base64 encoded string.
+SSL cert for pod domain.
+See readme how to best use this configuration value.

 ### ssl_snakebite

 Default: True

 If you don't set `ssl_key` and `ssl_cert`, by default the default snakebite self-signed certifications will be used until a proper cert is set.
 Set this to false once you transfer the cert manually to the server.

 Note! diaspora\* requires a valid SSL certificate for federation.
 Running a production real diaspora* pod using snakebite certs is **not** possible.

+### statistics

+Default: false

+Enable statistics from the pod?
+This includes user and post counts.
+Statistics will be exposed at /statistics.json

+### enable_registrations

+Default: true

+Enable new users to create accounts.

+### bitcoin_address

+Bitcoin address for donations.

+### facebook_app_id

+Facebook app id for services integration.

+### facebook_app_secret

+Facebook app secret if ID given.

+### twitter_key

+Twitter key for services integration.

+### twitter_secret

+Twitter secret if key given.

+### tumblr_key

+Tumblr key for services integration.

+### tumblr_secret

+Tumblr secret if ID given.

+### admin_account

+Once created, set admin account username here.

+### admin_email

+Set pod administrator email here.

 ## Upgrading diaspora*